 COVID-19 has amplified the many glaring intersectional inequalities that marginalized communities across the world face.
 LGBTIQ people experienced devastation of livelihoods, higher rates of domestic violence, amplified challenges accessing healthcare, and increasing mental health issues.
 LGBTIQ people have also been blamed and scapegoated for COVID-19, further amplifying already prevalent levels of LGBTIQ-phobia around the world.

 Moreover, our communities have also been excluded from humanitarian interventions which often use narrow definitions of family, binary definitions of gender, unsafe locations, or biased staff.
-In April 2020, OutRight launched the COVID-19 Global LGBTIQ Emergency Fund to support LGBTIQ organizations respond to the needs of their communities.
-As of December 31, 2020, we had distributed over $1 million, to more than 120 organizations in 63 countries, serving over 50,000 people.
-A second round of grants is being assessed currently.
+In April 2020, Outright launched the COVID-19 Global LGBTIQ Emergency Fund to support LGBTIQ organizations respond to the needs of their communities.
+To date, we have distributed 3.2M USD, to more than 120 organizations in 131 countries.

 Here are some of the stories we've heard from our grantees.